 If you work at a bar and have access to fresh peaches, put this drink on the menu.
 It is easier to make than the aforementioned Ramos Gin Fizz, but the Peach Blow gives you everything Ramos has, plus fresh peachy goodness.

-This is a drink the deserves to be on a menu somewhere, if not everywhere, in the month of September.
+This is a drink the deserves to be on a menu somewhere, if not everywhere.

 * If you don’t have Old Tom Gin, just use regular London Dry Gin, or Plymouth Gin and add a little extra sugar (½ tsp)